Marlon (TV series)

-Marlon is an American sitcom television series that stars Marlon Wayans, Essence Atkins, Notlim Taylor, Amir O'Neil, Bresha Webb and Diallo Riddle.
+Marlon is an American television sitcom that stars Marlon Wayans, Essence Atkins, Notlim Taylor, Amir O'Neil, Bresha Webb, and Diallo Riddle.
 On May 13, 2016, it was ordered to series.
 The series premiered on August 16, 2017, on NBC.

 On September 28, 2017, NBC renewed the series for a second season, which aired from June 14 to July 12, 2018.
 On December 21, 2018, NBC canceled the series after two seasons.

 In 2018, Netflix acquired exclusive distribution of Marlon in many regions around the world, including the United Kingdom.
 Outside of the US, Marlon is advertised as a "Netflix Original".

 Premise

 Despite their inability to coexist, divorced couple Marlon Wayne and his ex-wife Ashley try to stay friends for the sake of their two children, Marley and Zack.

 The premise of the show is loosely based on star Marlon Wayans' own life.